Jay Hickman (comedian): Death and legacy

 Hickman was diagnosed with liver disease in the 1980s and died at 37 in 1993.
 He is buried at Southern Palms Memorial Gardens Cemetery in Myrtle Beach, South Carolina.

-Despite his lack of widespread notoriety, his cult following continues on due to the commitment of Laughing Hyena Records to honor Hickman's last request, for them and only them to continue marketing his CDs for future generations to hear per the testimony of his best friend and company founder, Arnie Hoffman, as found on the inner sleeves of Hickman's CDs.
+Despite his lack of widespread notoriety, his following continues on due to the commitment of Laughing Hyena Records to honor Hickman's last request, for them and only them to continue marketing his CDs for future generations to hear per the testimony of his best friend and company founder, Arnie Hoffman, as found on the inner sleeves of Hickman's CDs.

 Personal life

 Jay was married to Julie Hickman, who regularly attended his standup comedy performances at the Cheetah III, a strip joint in Fort Lauderdale, Florida in 1979.